Multiplex (movie theater): United States

 The first triplex in the United States was created with the addition of a third screen to the Cheri theater in Boston in June 1967 owned by Ben Sack.

 In the United States, only 10% of the 16,712 indoor movie theaters in 1981 had more than one screen, with 80% of the 10% only having two screens.
 The largest had 7 screens.

-In 1982, the 14-screen Cineplex in the Beverly Center Mall in West Hollywood, California, became the country's largest upon opening.
+In 1982, the 14-screen Cineplex in the Beverly Center mall in Los Angeles became the country's largest upon opening.
 The Beverly Center Cinemas closed in June 2010.

 Cineplex joined with Universal Studios to build an 18-screen multiplex in Universal City, California (now part of Universal CityWalk Hollywood), which opened July 4, 1987.

 In December 1988, Studio 28 in Grand Rapids, Michigan, expanded from 12 to 20 screens with a seating capacity of 6,000.
 Studio 28 closed in November 2008.

 By 1994, building of multiplexes with 14-24 screens with 2,500 to 3,500 seats was the norm.
 The expansion of multiplexes also concentrated the market with the top ten exhibitors controlling 47% of the nation's screens compared to 27% in 1986.
 The AMC Grand 24 opened in Dallas, Texas, on May 19, 1995, as the first 24-screen megaplex built from the ground up in the United States and the largest theater complex in the U.S. A 21-screen Edwards Theater opened at the Irvine Spectrum Center in Irvine, California, the same year.
 After a lease renewal dispute with the property owner, the AMC Grand 24 closed in November 2010.
 The building has been divided and reopened in 2012 as a Toby Keith–owned nightclub and a 14-screen first-run movie theater operated by Southern Theatres as the "AmStar 14".
 This theatre is now the Studio Movie Grill Northwest Highway As of 2013.